f1tenth/f1tenth_doc/going_forward/algorithms/wall_following.rst

 Wall following with hard coded turns is a tedious algorithm because it requires us to manually predict where the car will detect openings before we launch the algorithm.
 Sometimes the car detects openings unpredictably, such as when it passes by an office with glass walls or when it goes down the ramp from Levine 3rd floor into Towne.
 This causes the car to prematurely take the next instruction set, which then interferes with the rest of the instruction sets.
 Hence we move on to localization and mapping next in search of a better solution to autonomous driving that doesn’t require as much human input and is more robust.

- the other car for passing.
-#.
 The car can do parallel parking (kind of).
 But it needs a lot of parameter tuning in terms of the min_obstacle_dist, the weight_kinetmatic_forward_drive, etc.

 All in all, TEB is just really cool!